How to Tell When it’s Time for Chimney Cleaning

 To check for creosote yourself, first, make sure there’s no downdraft from the chimney.
 If you feel an airflow, open a door or window on the same floor as the fireplace until the downdraft stops or reverses and air flows up (tape tissue to the fireplace opening and watch its movement).
 Then, while wearing goggles and a basic disposable dust mask, take a strong flashlight and your fireplace poker and scratch the black surface above the damper (smoke chamber).
 If the groove you scratch in the creosote is paper thin, no cleaning is needed.
 If it’s 1/8 in. thick, schedule a cleaning soon.
 If you have 1/4 in. of creosote, do not use the fireplace again until it is cleaned—a chimney fire could occur at any time.

 To check for creosote, shine the light near the top of the firebox, in the smoke chamber and around the damper.
 And check the fireplace flue, too, especially on exterior chimneys, where creosote builds faster than on interior chimneys because of lower outside temperatures.

 The easiest creosote to remove is the feather-light dull gray, brown or black soot.
 The next form is a black granular accumulation, removed fairly easily with a stiff chimney brush.
 The third type of creosote is a road tar-like coating that is much harder to remove even with stiff chimney brushes, scrapers or power rotary whips.
 The final (and most deadly) is a shiny, glaze-like coating on the fireplace flue that is virtually impossible to remove.

-Save money and avoid a long wait by having your chimney inspected and cleaned in the spring.
+Save money and avoid a long wait by having a chimney inspection and cleaning in the spring.

 Required Tools for this Fireplace Cleaning Project